NetAp3/netap3/README.md

 Note that the output is just the pair ratio and thus an approximation of how much a buy/sell would get since that depends on the liquidity and your own impact on that liquidity.

+#### Configuring a wallet

+Edit `private/keys.js` and add a single `module.exports = "your private key"`

+#### Liquidate

+See `scripts/liquidate.js` for a way to fully liquidate a given token into the main utility token.

+Note that `liquidate` will read the balance and sell everything.
+There is also a `sell` function.

+#### Buy

+See `scripts/buy.js` for a way to sell some utility token and get some other tokens.

+Note that `buy` does not use a path or a non-utility token pair.

+#### Price, buy, sell

+With these building blocks it looks like we could do something more interesting.

+What would a stop loss be?
+Just a pooling of the price followed by a conditional liquidate or sell.